KorAP/Krill/misc/payloads.md

 * 1 integer for the end element offset of the left part,
 * 1 integer for end position of the left part,
 * 1 integer for end position of the right part, and
-* 3 TUIs as above.
+* and 0-3 TUIs as above.

 For example: